MechanicalRock/mechanicalrock.github.io/_posts/2020-02-03-secrets-rotation-with-secrets-manager.md

 > Chaos ensues if the secret ever needs to change

-Secrets management is often a chore.
-If you aren't changing a secret often, you aren't practicing it, and therefore it will be difficult to do when you need to it.
-The last thing you want to do is trying to work out how to change a secret after it has been compromised.
+Secrets management is a chore and often ignored out of benign neglect.
+Avoid it and you will find you will struggle to do perform it when it really counts.
+The last thing you should want to do is try to work out how to rotate a secret after it has been compromised.

 > It's brittle